convox/docs/docs/networking/nlb.md

         certificate: arn:aws:acm:us-east-1:123456789012:certificate/abcd1234-5678-90ab-cdef-1234567890ab
 ```

 TLS listeners use `ELBSecurityPolicy-TLS13-1-2-2021-06` (TLS 1.2 and 1.3 with ECDHE ciphers).
-The target group protocol remains TCP — backends never see TLS traffic.
+The target group protocol remains TCP, so backends never see TLS traffic.

-The `certificate:` field requires a full AWS ARN. `convox certs` lists both ACM-issued and IAM-imported certificates on the Rack, but displays them by Convox-synthesized short ID (ACM: `acm-<hash>`) or IAM server-certificate name — neither is a full ARN.
+The `certificate:` field requires a full AWS ARN. `convox certs` lists both ACM-issued and IAM-imported certificates on the Rack, but displays them by Convox-synthesized short ID (ACM: `acm-<hash>`) or IAM server-certificate name, neither of which is a full ARN.
 Retrieve the ARN from AWS directly:

 - **ACM**: copy from the AWS Console Certificate Manager page, or run `aws acm list-certificates --region <rack-region>`.
 - **IAM**: construct as `arn:aws:iam::<account-id>:server-certificate/<name>` using the name `convox certs` already shows; `aws sts get-caller-identity` returns the account ID.